Robert Roche (businessman)

-Robert W. Roche is an American entrepreneur and philanthropist active in the U.S., China and Japan.
+Robert Walter Roche is an American entrepreneur and philanthropist active in the U.S., China and Japan.

 Early life

 Roche grew up outside of Chicago, Illinois.
 He received his bachelor's degree in Economics and Japanese Studies from Illinois State University in 1985 and a J.D. degree from the University of Denver Sturm College of Law in 1988.

 Career

 Business

 Robert Roche is the co-founder and Executive Chairman of Acorn International Inc., a media and branding direct sales company based in Shanghai, China.
 He is also the co-founder, Executive Chairman, and President of Oak Lawn Marketing, Inc., a Japan-based company that engages in the TV home shopping business.
 Roche founded Oak Lawn Marketing in 1993 and helped it to become one of Japan’s major infomercial and direct marketing companies.
 NTT DoCoMo, Japan’s dominant mobile carrier, acquired a 51% stake in the company in 2009.